Crane-lupert/museclassification/README.md

 # museclassification
-this project is based on classification of song by youtube comment.
+This project is based on classification of song by youtube comment.
 It contains 3NLP process+1ML Process

 what i used : eclipse pydev (python 3.7), docker(for oracle sql), google spreadsheet